RedHatWorkshops/windows-containers-quickstart/docs/2-InstallingtheWMCO.md

 > **WARNING:** Please only proceed with the below steps if you have more than one node.

-16. If after a while  (15/20 mins) you still have two nodes please delete the oldest node:
+16. Once you have two nodes please delete the oldest node:

 ```shell
 oc delete node <ip-10-0-231-225.us-east-2.compute.internal>